Skip to content

 4. Click the View Logs button for the model instance in the Operations column.

-Use Self-hosted Model
+Use Self-hosted Ollama Models

 You can deploy self-hosted Ollama models by configuring the --ollama-library-base-url option in the GPUStack server.
 The Ollama Library URL should point to the base URL of the Ollama model registry.
 For example, https://registry.mycompany.com.